 On December 17, 2019, the Company acquired an oilfield demulsifier product line.
 The purchase price of the acquisition was \$9,000,000 and was paid with cash on hand.
 This acquisition was accounted for as a business combination and the assets were measured and recorded at their estimated fair values.
-The fair value analysis was updated in the first quarter of 2020.
 The primary assets acquired were intangibles, mostly comprised of goodwill (\$3,161,000), product know-how (\$3,300,000) and customer relationships (\$1,900,000).
 A small amount of inventory was also acquired.
 All of the acquired assets are included within the Company's Surfactants segment.
 The average amortization period for the identifiable intangibles assets is 20 years.